 An electromagnetic motor with thrusters, but without propellant

 In January 2017, a magnetic motor developed in NASA's Eagleworks Laboratory seemed to have hit the target, but more detailed tests revealed a design error in these magnetic propulsion engines.
-Phenomenon also known as "how to cast an engine".
+Phenomenon also known as "how to melt an engine".

 Neither concept has yet been successfully tested: both are judged impossible for their violation of a key physics law, the law of conservation of angular momentum.